How many internships should you apply to? (minimum)

 For example, you can apply from August until December during junior year because the lists for most summer internship programs become full by spring.

 Even candidates that have excellent resumes are likely to be put on a waiting list once the initial applicants have been selected.
+However, if you make it to the interview stage, don't be afraid to show character and negotiate your salary!

 How many applications does it take to get an internship?